rawfunkmaharishi/purdie/README.md

   * [Flickr](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/flickr.rb#L27)
   * [SoundCloud](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/soundcloud.rb#L31)
   * [Vimeo](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/vimeo.rb#L28)
+* and optionally a `::resolve_set` class method which takes a set or album URL for the service and returns a list of URLs for individual items

 then this should all Just Work.
 There's definitely a blog post in this, because Ruby introspection and metaprogramming is just mind-bogglingly powerful (and dangerous).

-More prosaically, I think it will be fairly simple to support Flickr sets and SoundCloud albums as input data.

-And I can definitely rationalise these [horrible license lookups](https://github.com/rawfunkmaharishi/purdie/blob/master/_config/defaults.yaml#L5) into a module or even a gem of their own.
+And I might rationalise these [horrible license lookups](https://github.com/rawfunkmaharishi/purdie/blob/master/_config/defaults.yaml#L5) into a module or even a gem of their own.

 And of course, known issues are [here](https://github.com/rawfunkmaharishi/purdie/issues).